DDovzH/Car-Price-Prediction-Model/README.md

+# Car Price Prediction Model

+## Introduction

+This project involved creating a car price prediction model that could be used in a car sales application.
+Various AWS services such as S3, AWS Glue, SageMaker, Lambda, and API Gateway were utilized in this project.

+## Solution Architecture

+### Components Description

+- **Amazon S3**: Used for storing data such as input and output data of the model, configuration files, etc.
+- **AWS Glue and Crawler**: Used for processing and preparing data for modeling.
+The Crawler automatically discovered and classified data in S3.
+- **Amazon SageMaker**: Employed for training the car price prediction model, allowing the use of built-in machine learning algorithms or custom algorithms.
+- **AWS Lambda**: A Lambda function was created to fetch input data from the application, process it, and send it to the SageMaker model to obtain the predicted price.
+- **Amazon API Gateway**: An API was created to enable the application to communicate with the Lambda function via HTTP.

+## Implementation Process

+### Data Preparation

+Car sales data was collected and stored in S3.
+AWS Glue was then used to process and clean the data.

+### Model Training

+The data was split into training and test sets, and SageMaker was used to train the car price prediction model.

+### Lambda Function Deployment

+A Lambda function was created to fetch input data, process it, and send it to the SageMaker model to get the price prediction.

+### API Gateway Configuration

+A new API was created in API Gateway, endpoints were configured, and integrations with the Lambda function were set up.

+### Testing and Deployment

+Each component was individually tested upon implementation, followed by testing the entire process from the application to obtaining the car price prediction.

+## Conclusions and Perspectives

+- Utilizing AWS services provided flexibility, scalability, and ease of management for the entire process, from data storage to model deployment in a production environment.
+- Version control and monitoring capabilities available in SageMaker allowed for continuous model improvement as new data was acquired.
+- The easy scalability provided by AWS services will enable handling a larger number of users and improve application performance in the future.

+## Summary and Evaluation

+The project yielded positive results, enabling the creation of an efficient car price prediction model that can be easily integrated with an application.
+Utilizing AWS services ensured the flexibility and efficiency of the entire solution.
+The car price prediction model achieved an average error rate of 5%.

 # Setup Guide

 This guide will walk you through the setup process for creating an S3 bucket, configuring AWS Glue, setting up an Amazon SageMaker instance, deploying a Lambda function, and creating an API Gateway.
 Follow the steps carefully to ensure a smooth setup.